Coatepec Harinas: The municipality

 It covers a total surface area of 35.50 km2 and, in the year 2000 census, it reported a population of 252,555.

 The altitude of the municipality varies because of its topography between 3,000 and 1,900 above sea level.
 The municipality borders Temascaltepec, Zinacantepec, Toluca, Tenango del Valle, Villa Guerrero, Ixtapan de la Sal, Zacualpan, Almoloya de Alquisiras and Texcaltitlan.
 The current municipality was created in 1949.

 In this town the people use to cultivate some fruit trees.
 The main product of this region is peaches.
 The production of other fruits depend on the season.
-This is a rich region, it has a lot of water resource.

 History

 As of March 17, 2021, the municipality reported 57 cases and three deaths due to the COVID-19 pandemic in Mexico.

 At least thirteen police officers were ambushed and killed by a criminal gang in the town of Llano Grande on March 18, 2021.